Mvaaras/improved-notes-webapp/README.md

 * Administrators can view all registered users, registration date and  and delete their accounts

-*I am making this project because keeping organized, somewhat private notes is something I often want to do on multiple devices at once, and I feel a web app like this would be really useful for me.*
+*I decided to make this project for the course because keeping organized, somewhat private notes is something I often want to do on multiple devices at once, and I felt like a web app like this would be really useful for me.*